tibbben/geospatial-visualization/syllabus.md

 *__Week 9 (Oct.
 19):__ Real Estate Mapping and Structured Query Language (SQL)*

 Explore GIS for real estate: data sources, common issues, and online systems.
-Use this context for learning about SQL queries. *Guest speaker* on geospatial data and Real Estate mapping: Elizabeth Plater-Zyberk.
+Use this context for learning about SQL queries.

+[//]: # (*Guest speaker* on geospatial data and Real Estate mapping: Elizabeth Plater-Zyberk.)

 > Learning Objectives